dell/terraform-provider-powerstore/about/DEVELOPER_GUIDE.md

 The following types of processing is carried out:

 1. We filter the spec to include only the APIs and models that we need.
-2. We break circular references in non-priority (deeply-nested) model definitions to prevent the generator from OOM on complex specs.
+2. We break circular references in non-priority (3 level deep) model definitions to prevent the generator from OOM on complex specs.
 Priority definitions (directly referenced by API paths) are preserved with all their types intact.
 3. We add the value `x-flexible-query` of `true` to every GET API.
 This allows us to inject query parameters of any key and value to such API calls.
 This is required as the data-sources in the Terraform Provider for PowerStore accepts any type of query parameters from users.
 4. We add operation ids to every API.
 This allows for consistency of method names.